Brian-Kwong/PreTask-CodePath-/README.md

-Some applications I would like to build throughout this course include a short mobile game similar to that of 2048 or Crossy Road, a messaging app like Discord or Facebook Messanger or a new mapping application that helps new students learn more about our university : D
+Some applications I would like to build throughout this course include a short mobile game similar to that of 2048 or Crossy Road, a messaging app like Discord/Facebook Messanger or a new mapping application that helps new students learn more about our university : D

 ## Notes